 These products include the following:

-- Assessment and discovery phase: StratoZone, CloudPhysics, Risc Networks and Cloudamize
+- Assessment and discovery phase: StratoZone, CloudPhysics, Risc Networks, and Cloudamize

-- Provisioning and configuration phases: Terraform, Chef, Ansible, SaltStack and Puppet
+- Provisioning and configuration phases: Terraform, Chef, Ansible, SaltStack, and Puppet

-GCP partners not just with product and technology companies, but with system integrators that can provide hands-on-keyboard assistance.
+Google Cloud partners not just with product and technology companies, but with system integrators that can provide hands-on-keyboard assistance.
 In the partners list, you can find a list of system integrators that specialize in cloud migrations.

-GCP Professional Services
+Google Cloud Professional Services

 Cloud Plan and Foundations: get help with your migration

 Professional Services can help you plan your migration and deploy your workloads in production with our Cloud Plan and Foundations offering.
-These experts provide your team with guidance through each phase of migrating your workload into production, from setting up GCP foundations to optimize the platform for your unique workload needs and deploying the workload.
+These experts provide your team with guidance through each phase of migrating your workload into production, from setting up Google Cloud foundations to optimize the platform for your unique workload needs and deploying the workload.

 The objectives of Cloud Plan and Foundations are:

-- Set up the GCP foundation.
+- Set up the Google Cloud foundation.